This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 }

-The CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.
+The CommandLineRunner interface is used to indicate that a Spring bean should run as soon as the application context is initialized.

 @Component